The Scope of Social Media Marketing in 2025

 Integrating Social Media with Digital Marketing

-Social media has become an indispensable part of digital marketing, offering businesses interactive platforms to connect, engage, and convert their target audience.
-Here’s how social media positions itself within the larger digital marketing landscape.
+Social media has become an indispensable part of digital marketing, offering businesses interactive platforms to connect with, engage, and convert their target audiences.
+Here’s how social media fits into the broader digital marketing landscape.

 A well-rounded digital marketing strategy incorporates multiple channels, and social media acts as a connecting thread between them.
 For instance: